sandialabs/wiretap/README.md

 ![Wiretap Add Client Arguments](media/Wiretap_Add_Client.svg)
 </div>

-The `add client` subcommand can be used to share access to the Wiretap network with others.
+The `add client` command can be used to share access to the Wiretap network with others.

 > [!WARNING]
 > All servers must be deployed *before* adding additional clients.
 Additionally, if a Wiretap Server process exits or dies for any reason it will not remember any added Clients when you restart it.